Generic Name: minocycline (MIN-oh-SYE-kleen)

 - Aluminum salts (eg, carbonate) or cimetidine because they may decrease minocycline's effectiveness

-- Acitretin, anticoagulants (eg, warfarin), digoxin, ergot alkaloids and derivatives (eg, ergotamine), insulin, isotretinoin, methotrexate, methoxyflurane, or theophyllines because the risk of their side effects may be increased by minocycline
+- Anticoagulants (eg, warfarin) or ergot alkaloids (eg, ergotamine) because the risk of their side effects may be increased by minocycline

-- Live oral typhoid vaccine, oral contraceptives (birth control pills), or penicillins because their effectiveness may be decreased by minocycline
+- Penicillin antibiotics(eg, amoxicillin) because their effectiveness may be decreased by minocycline

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if minocycline may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.